fahmi-p1/sample-project-nodejs-express-api-platform/README.md

 Note : To using this sample project, make sure you already installed NodeJS in the local machine.
 Node JS version 14 is Recommended.

 1. Clone project, using CLI, [Sourcetree](https://www.sourcetreeapp.com/) OR you can download the project.
-2. Install npm on the project, by use this command :
+2. Install Node Modules on the project, by run this command :
 ```
 cd sample-project-repositores
 npm install